How to Get Sand Out of Your Pool (& Why It’s There)

 If you find sand in your pool, don’t panic.
 Replacing standpipes and laterals is not complicated, and these parts are designed to be replaced.
 Maintaining your tank to check for breaks and cracks help keep your pool sand-free for delightful swimming!
 It’s just one more item to add to your sand filter maintenance and swimming pool maintenance schedule.

 Have questions about sand in your pool?
-Drop me a line.
+Drop me a line; I’m happy to help out.

 Scroll to Top